In this article:

 Almond consumption has been shown to improve glycemic control and lipid profiles in people with type 2 diabetes.
 Remember that even though bananas are high on the glycemic index, combining it with some fats from the almonds in addition to cinnamon lowers the impact.
 (3)

 Bananas are chockful of serotonin, magnesium, and B vitamins, all of which are important to manage cravings, stabilize blood sugar levels and balance the nervous system.

 2. Yogurt parfait

 Assemble everything into a parfait-style serving.

-Fermented dairy such as yogurt has time and again shown to be healthful when targeting weight loss, gut health, and metabolic issues.
+Fermented dairy such as yogurt has time and again been shown to be healthful when targeting weight loss, gut health, and metabolic issues.

-Full-fat yogurt has shown to provide greater satiety and less impact on insulin than its low-fat varieties.
+Full-fat yogurt has been shown to provide greater satiety and less impact on insulin than its low-fat varieties.
 Choose Greek versions for higher protein content and more long-lasting satiety.
 (4)